gilestrolab/snail_back_pack/protocols/heart_monitor.md

 Next steps
 ------------------------------
+Improvements to this method are currently under investigation and include:

-* Use infrared instead of red light in order to reduce environmental noise
+* Using infrared instead of red light in order to reduce environmental noise.
-* Compute heart rate directly on the Arduino board
+* Computing heart rate directly on the Arduino board.
+* Developing a wireless version.
+* Using several PTs to increase accuracy and robustness.